elmarmut75/Arduino-1602-2004-LCD-menu/README.md

 * date and time operations without real-time clock module using Arduino internal clock

 ## Usage
-Check "alarm clock" and "irrigation" examples, read comments there.
+Read Wiki or "alarm clock" and "irrigation" examples, read comments there.